monicatrinhh/major-project/proposal.md

 - activities to gain items -> talking to villagers, catching fish
 - catch fish and bugs
 - music and sfx
+- transition screen

-note: Certain items (type of fish, bugs, etc.) only appear at a certain of the day, see comments to check them out
+note: Certain items (type of fish, bugs, etc.) only appear at a certain of the day, see comments to check them out 1, Koi only appear from 4-9PM
+2, Golden hour is at noon, every item/coins you received double!

 ## Nice to Have List